-Editor's Note: the Almanac features the following as legend and folklore - not history.
-Although some elements of the story may indeed be historical fact, we offer these stories as a part of the cultural fabric of Los Angeles County.
+Editor's Note: the Almanac includes the following as legend and folklore - not history.
+Although some elements of the story are indeed historical fact, we offer these stories, along with other stories in Mysterious L.A., as a part of the cultural fabric of Los Angeles County.

-The Devil's Gate Reservoir, adjacent to Oak Grove Park Road on the Pasadena-La Cañada Flintridge city boundary, has long drawn the attention of paranormal enthusiasts.
-Besides alleged Native American legends of it being a gateway into the afterlife, it was once the site of occultic rituals during the 1940s and mysterious disappearances of children in the 1950s.
-It derived its name long ago from a rocky outcrop along the Arroyo Seco that resembled the profile of the head of a horned figure.
-The Devil’s Gate Dam was built there for flood-control in 1921.
+The Devil's Gate Dam and Reservoir, adjacent to Oak Grove Park Road, just within the boundary of Pasadena, between Pasadena and La Cañada Flintridge, has long drawn the attention of paranormal enthusiasts.
+Besides alleged Native American legends of being a gateway into the afterlife, it was said to have been the site of occultic rituals during the 1940s and, during the 1950s, mysterious disappearances of children.
+Long ago, the location derived its name from a rocky outcrop along the Arroyo Seco that resembled the profile of the head of a horned figure.
+Devil’s Gate Dam was built at the location for flood-control in 1921.

 During the late 1930s into the 1940s, Jack Parsons, one of the principal co-founders of JPL and a pioneer rocket scientist, was also a passionate occultist and leader of the Thelema movement in Southern California.
 He conducted occultic rituals near Devil's Gate Dam to invoke Pan, doing so for the success of his rocket experiments at JPL and, later, to call for the incarnation of a goddess on earth to bring an end to Judeo-Christian civilization.
 He believed the area to have some sort of mystical significance.
 His rituals (some conducted with the future founder of Scientology, L. Ron Hubbard, who, incidentally seemed to have run off with both Parson's girlfriend and money), were believed by some to open a portal into hell.